Cover for Dorothy Owen Kasper's Obituary

 She met the love of her life, George (married for 37 years), at Second Ponce De Leon Baptist Church under the astute guidance of Dr. Monroe Swilley (who preached in tuxedo tails).
 George proposed to Dot in February, on Friday 13, with the promise of his KA pin.
 They married in 1955 and honeymooned in Gatlinburg and Niagara Falls.

-Dot and George made a home in Fulton county.
+Dot and George made a home in Fulton County.
 They were founding members of Wieuca Road Baptist Church.
 She exchanged a high-profile career for her "greatest joy" - her children.
 She was a strong advocate for her children's education and served with GACLD.
 The family moved to Dekalb in 1976.
-In the mid 1980s, Dot and George were key supporters involved in the foundation and building of the William Holland School of the Lapidary Arts in Young Harris, Georgia (in the Blue Ridge Mountains), a nonprofit educational retreat for rockhounds and jewelers, helping to establish the school's mission of "each one, teach one".
+In the mid-1980s, Dot and George were key supporters involved in the foundation and building of the William Holland School of the Lapidary Arts in Young Harris, Georgia (in the Blue Ridge Mountains), a nonprofit educational retreat for rockhounds and jewelers, helping to establish the school's mission of "each one, teach one".
 Dot actually installed the insulation and hammered the sheetrock on the bedroom walls.
-She taught gemstone knotting and design for over 40 years, and loved encouraging creativity and learning of stones and methods.
+She taught gemstone knotting and design for over 40 years and loved encouraging creativity and learning of stones and methods.
 Dot is beloved by a legacy of her students, cherishing their friendships over the decades.

 Dot lived a very rich, full life of hobbies and self-initiated businesses.
 She was very active in her community.